Mikkey Dee

-Micael Kiriakos Delaoglou (born 31 October 1963), known professionally as Mikkey Dee, is a Swedish musician, who has played drums for German heavy metal band Scorpions since 2016.
+Micael Kiriakos Delaoglou (born 31 October 1963), known professionally as Mikkey Dee, is a Swedish musician, who has played drums for German heavy metal band Scorpions since 2016 and with Lex Legion since 2026.
 He was the drummer for English heavy metal band Motörhead from 1992 until 2015, and has played with other artists including King Diamond, Helloween and Don Dokken.

 Early life and influences

 Dee was born in Gothenburg, Sweden to a Greek father and a Swedish mother.
 He began his musical career with local bands Nadir and Geisha.
 His main influences include Neil Peart, Brian Downey, Buddy Rich, Steve Smith and especially Ian Paice.